hexbatch/apple-core/v1/docs/layers/boards.md

 * Chats can use public agents to connect to existing chat software
 * Boards can use agents to use  board code

+## Board sets

+a board provides a set for people to read and write.
+A conversation will have one set, but a topics board might have a set for each topic, whose parent is the board root